Santus-tech/Santus-tech/README.md

 - 👋 Hi, I’m @Santus-tech
-- 👀 I’m interested in web development and android development
+- 👀 I’m interested in web development and networking.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning networking.
 - 💞️ I’m looking to collaborate on various web projects
 - 📫 How to reach me: 0746153531
 - 😄 Pronouns: He/him